Harvard World Model United Nations: History

-As most other conferences, there are also workshops, social events showcasing local culture and a global village, where participant teams can share delicacies and traditions from their home countries.
-In addition, WorldMUN has had many distinguished guest speakers over the years, notably Pope Francis in Rome and King Felipe VI in Madrid.
+Similar to other conferences, there are also workshops, social events showcasing local culture, and a global village where participant teams can share delicacies and traditions from their home countries.
+WorldMUN has had many guest speakers over the years, notably Pope Francis in Rome and King Felipe VI in Madrid.

-From 2016 onwards, the conference began giving out WorldMUN spirit awards to teams, for showing exceptional adherence to the spirit of WorldMUN and the United Nations.
+From 2016 onwards, the conference began giving out WorldMUN spirit awards to teams for showing exceptional adherence to the spirit of WorldMUN and the United Nations.
 The team from Andrés Bello Catholic University (Venezuela) were the first recipients of this award.